Page: « First ‹ Previous Next › Last »

 Few animals are more disliked or misunderstood than snakes.
 Irrational fears and feelings that people have about snakes come from misunderstandings and superstitions handed down from one generation to another.
 Snakes are not mysterious at all, and their colorful, fascinating life histories do not justify the anxiety many people feel about them.

-Most of the 50 species and subspecies of snakes found in Missouri are harmless (a subspecies is a geographic race of a species).
-The five species of poisonous snakes found in the state include the Osage copperhead, western cottonmouth (water moccasin), western pygmy rattlesnake, massasauga rattlesnake and timber rattlesnake.
-Although you should respect poisonous snakes and approach them with caution, most snakes you may encounter in an urban environment are harmless and beneficial because they eat insects, mice and other rodents.
+Most of the 50 species and subspecies of snakes found in Missouri are harmless.
+(A subspecies is a geographic race of a species.)
+The five species of venomous snakes found in the state include the Osage copperhead, western cottonmouth (water moccasin), western pygmy rattlesnake, massasauga rattlesnake and timber rattlesnake.
+Although you should respect venomous snakes and approach them with caution, most snakes you may encounter in an urban environment are harmless and beneficial because they eat insects, mice and other rodents.

-This publication seeks to dispel misinformation about snakes and to help homeowners control potential snake problems around residences.
+This publication seeks to dispel misinformation about snakes and to help Missourians control potential snake problems around homes.

 Snakes are reptiles — a group that also includes lizards, alligators and turtles.
 Reptiles have been around for millions of years.